 Of all those things you have to pay for:

-- How many do you really need or even want?
+- How many of those things do you need or even want?

-- How many of those things that you want do you want more than having a job you love?
+- How many of those things you wish to own do you enjoy more than having a job you love?

 - How many of those things that you think you need do you need more than good health and quality time with loved ones?